srl-labs/containerlab/docs/manual/kinds/vr-pan.md

 vr-pan container supports up to 24 interfaces (plus mgmt) and uses the following mapping rules:

 * `eth0` - management interface connected to the containerlab management network
-* `eth1` - first data interface, mapped to first data port of CSR1000v line card
+* `eth1` - first data interface, mapped to first data port of PAN VM
-* `eth2+ - second and subsequent data interface
+* `eth2+` - second and subsequent data interface

 When containerlab launches vr-pan node, it will assign IPv4/6 address to the `mgmt` interface.
 These addresses can be used to reach management plane of the router.